snallabot/snallabot-service/README.md

 PUBLIC_KEY=???
 DISCORD_TOKEN=???
 APP_ID=??? npm run dev
 ```

-Fill in the env files with the ones from your Discord application.
+Fill in the env variables with the ones from your Discord application.
 This will setup a firebase emulator, use local file storage, and make a local version of snallabot availaible at `localhost:3000`